ghodsizadeh/pdf2csv/README.md

     <img src="https://img.shields.io/pypi/pyversions/pdf2csv.svg?color=%2334D058" alt="Supported Python versions">
 </a>
 </p>
-This project provides a tool to convert tables from PDF files into CSV format using the Docling library.
-It extracts tables from PDFs and saves them as CSV files, optionally reversing text for right-to-left languages.
+This project provides a tool to convert tables from PDF files into CSV or XLSX format using the Docling library.
+It extracts tables from PDFs and saves them as CSV or XLSX files, optionally reversing text for right-to-left languages.

 ## How It Works